 Belgian Malinois are often very vocal dogs, meaning that they may bark a lot to communicate with you and other dogs.

 You may find that your Belgian Malinois barks a lot, particularly if they are bored.
 It is important that you train your Belgian Malinois early on that excessive barking is not desirable.

 This post will help you to learn why your Belgian Malinois is barking and how to deal with it.

 Belgian Malinois are a very vocal breed and may bark very often.

 Belgian Malinois were originally bred for herding and used their bark to communicate with their herd as well as to protect them.

-Today, Belgian Malinois are also used by military and police forces as well as for private security and protection.
+Today, Belgian Malinois dogs are used by military and police forces as well as for private security and protection.
 This means that their bark is often a way of communicating with their handlers and protecting people.

-When they are kept as pets, they will bark often to communicate and protect their families from potential dangers.
+When they are kept as pets, they will often bark to communicate and protect their families from potential dangers.

 Why do Belgian Malinois Bark?